Traces water and sewer lines, makes departmental purchases, dispatches workers, keeps records, and performs other clerical duties.

 Repairs and maintains city streets; removes weather-related debris ditch lines that may cause hazard; and constructs some city streets.
 This department also mows and maintains rights of way, installs and maintains street signage and pavement markings, maintains city owned areas and parks, and sweeps city streets.

-- Yard waste, metal and general trash
+- Household trash, metal and general trash

-- Commercial/business waste
+- Commercial business waste

 - Aerosol cans, air tanks, propane tanks, or any product under pressure